Marriage Over, Consider Options

 Growing up in Monmouth Beach I remember that my parents had what you’d call a “good marriage.”
 Mostly because my mom — as the daughter and sister of physicians — knew “the calling” and respected my father’s doctor career.
 She recognized that his practice and patients took priority.
 Not all spouses are as understanding.

 After my mother died very young (age 61 from cancer) my father ended up getting married twice more; one was happy and one wasn’t.
 During the one split-up he was smacked around pretty good (emotionally, that is) and got a huge legal bill for the experience.
-Currently, the chances that a marriage will end in divorce, according to Psychology Today, is 42% to 45%.
+Currently, the chances that a marriage will end in divorce, according to Psychology Today, is about 45%.

 Michael J. Heath, a Monmouth Beach resident and author, is now trying to help people on the difficult matter of divorce.
 He says couples seeking to end their marriages should “work things out, don’t fight things out.”